 Investors will prefer $1 to be received now to $1 to be received in the future.
-The only way they will be indifferent is if the amount to be received in the future will account for the time value of money.
+The only way they will be indifferent is if the amount to be received in the future will be adjusted to account for the time value of money.

 Time value of money refers to the fact that investors will prefer $1 today to $1 tomorrow.
 For example, if an investor can receive $100 today or a certain amount 1 year from now, the only way the investor will be indifferent is if the amount 1 year from now is larger by an equivalent to investor’s required return.

-In other words, future dividends or share appreciation must bring benefit of $1 plus additional return based on the required return of the investors.
-Only in such case investors will be indifferent.
+In other words, future dividends or share appreciation must bring benefit of $1 plus additional return based on the required return of the investor.
+Only in such case investor will be indifferent.
 If investor’s required return is 9% per year than the investor will be indifferent if $100 is received today or $109 received in 1 year from now.

 Transactions costs often make lower dividends more beneficial for stockholders and for the firm.
-It is more beneficial for a stock holder if an investor intends to reinvest dividends in stock.
+It is more beneficial for a stock holder to have lower dividends if an investor intends to reinvest dividends in stock.
 This occurs because there are transactions costs that investor have to incur to buy stock such as brokerage fees.